 In 2021, Jessie’s most recent appearance has been on The Doctors Tv show where the mental and emotional effects of her childhood experiences were truly dissected and talked about with mental health professionals.
 This riveting episode has aired 3 times since it’s original air date and continues to be one of the shows most popular episodes of the season.

 After experiencing a major depressive episode and almost losing her life to her battle with alcohol and drugs, Jessie has realized the importance of processing childhood trauma and healing our hearts and souls.
-Jessie is passionate about the mental and emotional effects of infamy and is currently pursuing a Masters Degree in Clinical Psychology from Pepperdine University.
+Jessie is passionate about the mental and emotional effects of infamy and is about to graduate with a Masters Degree in Clinical Psychology from Pepperdine University.
 She currently has a 4.0 :) She hopes to use her first hand experience and newly gained knowledge about mental health and wellness to help others who have experienced media trauma heal and find meaning in their lives.

 In 2022, Jessie has joined the roster at Lenora Claire Consulting Group, an organization that facilitates respectful treatment and depictions of victims and survivors in true crime media.
 The company offers On-Set victim/survivor liaison services, Content Consultation, and provides experts for on-camera and in person speaking engagements.